 Ashmore Investment Management (Ireland) Limited, incorporated in Ireland on 24 September 2018 under the Companies Acts 2014 with registration number 634470 and authorised by the CBI as a UCITS management company under Part 4 of the Irish UCITS Regulations, will act as designated Management Company of the Fund.
 As such, it will render services to the Fund including, without limitation: (i) investment management services (ii) administrative agency, corporate and domiciliary agency, registrar and transfer agency services, and (iii) marketing, principal distribution and sales services.
 The Management Company has delegated investment management services to Ashmore Investment Management Limited and the administrative agency, corporate and domiciliary agency services to Northern Trust Global Services SE and may appoint, as Principal Sales Agent, a number of Sales Agent as further described below.

-Investment Manager

-Ashmore Investment Management Limited will act as Investment Manager in relation to all Sub-Funds.
-The Management Company has delegated investment management functions to the Investment Manager.
+Investment Manager Ashmore Investment Management Limited will act as Investment delegated investment management functions to the Investment Manager.